 Editor’s Note: Dr. Daniel Maxwell is president of KaDSci, a veteran-owned analytics boutique.
 Maxwell founded the USGIF Modeling & Simulation Working Group and has previously served on both the Defense Science Board Task Force on Intelligence and was a member of the Military Operations Research Society’s Board of Directors.
 Dan has a Ph.D. in Information Technology from George Mason University (GMU) and continues to teach analytics related topics at GMU.

 The accelerated growth in high velocity, high resolution, high dimensional geospatial data is making machine reasoning an essential part of the intelligence analysis process.
-The below high-resolution visualization of Pittsburgh is extremely complex and only scratches the surface on all the types of data relevant for analysis at that location.
+The above high-resolution visualization of Pittsburgh is extremely complex and only scratches the surface on all the types of data relevant for analysis at that location.

 The Intelligence Community Information Technology Enterprise (IC ITE) and activity-based intelligence (ABI) are primary examples of how the Intelligence Community is recognizing and investing in this requirement.
 While this investment is necessary, it is so far not sufficient to achieve the machine learning capabilities the IC seeks.
 Achieving the envisioned capability requires the ability to—with minimal human intervention—meaningfully access, share, and process disparate data.
 Having access to and applying consistent data standards is key to achieve this outcome.